-Employees and subcontractors, as necessary, shall be made aware of the applicable control measures implemented at the site so that they follow applicable procedures.
+Employees and subcontractors shall be made aware of the applicable control measures implemented at the site as necessary so that they follow applicable procedures.

-Because linear or remote, unmanned projects often cannot be inspected from stabilized locations without damage to BMPs or re-vegetation efforts, these operators have the option of either 1) conducting regular visual inspections every 14 days, or 2) performing visual inspections within 24 hours following a storm event of 0.5 inches or greater.
+Because linear or remote, unmanned projects often cannot be inspected from stabilized locations without damage to BMPs or re-vegetation efforts, their operators have the option of either 1) conducting regular visual inspections every 14 days, or 2) performing visual inspections within 24 hours following a storm event of 0.5 inches or greater.
 The option selected by the operator must be identified in the SWPPP and must be adhered to throughout the term of permit coverage.

-- a.
+- b.
 Disturbed areas and areas used for storage of materials that are exposed to precipitation and storm water runoff shall be inspected for evidence of, or the potential for, pollutants entering the drainage system.
-All storm water control measures identified in the SWPPP shall be observed to ensure that they are operating correctly.
-Where discharge locations or points are accessible, they shall be inspected to ascertain whether erosion control measures are effective in meeting water quality standards and preventing significant impacts to the receiving waters.
-Where discharge locations are inaccessible, nearby downstream locations must be inspected to the extent that such inspections are practicable.
-Locations where vehicles enter or exit the site shall be inspected for evidence of off-site sediment tracking. - b.
-Based on the results of the inspection, the site description identified in the plan in accordance with Part IV.D.1 of this permit and control measures and pollution prevention measures identified in the plan in accordance with Part IV.D.2 of this permit shall be revised as appropriate, but in no case later than seven calendar days following the inspection.
-Such modifications shall provide for timely implementation of any changes to the plan within seven calendar days following the inspection. - c.
-For each inspection required above, an inspection report must be completed and, which, at a minimum, must include: - 1.
-The inspection date; - 2.
-Names, titles, and qualifications of personnel making the inspection; - 3.
-Weather information for the period since the last inspection (or since commencement of construction activity if the first inspection), including a best estimate of each storm event's beginning, duration, and approximate amount of rainfall (in inches), and whether any discharges occurred; - 4.
-Weather information and a description of any discharges occurring at the time of the inspection; - 5.
-Location(s) of discharges of sediment or other pollutants from the site; - 6.
-Location(s) of BMPs that failed to operate as designed or proved inadequate for a particular location; - 7.
-Location(s) of BMPs that need to be maintained; - 8.
-Location(s) where additional BMPs are needed that did not exist at the time of inspection; and - 9.
-Corrective action required including implementation dates.
+Erosion and sediment, storm water management, and other control measures identified in the SWPPP shall be observed to ensure that they are operating correctly.
+Accessible discharge locations or points shall be inspected to ascertain whether erosion control measures are effective in meeting water quality standards and preventing significant impacts to the receiving waters.
+Where discharge locations or points are inaccessible, nearby downstream locations must be inspected to the extent that such inspections are practicable.
+Locations where vehicles enter or exit the site shall be inspected for evidence of off-site sediment-tracking. - c.
+Based on the results of the inspection, the site description identified in the plan in accordance with Part III.D.1 of this permit and the pollution prevention measures identified in the plan in accordance with Part III.D.2 of this permit shall be revised as appropriate, but in no case later than seven calendar days following the inspection.
+Such modifications shall provide for timely implementation of any changes to the plan within seven calendar days following the inspection. - d.
+For each inspection required above an inspection report must be completed, which, at a minimum, must include the following: - (1) The inspection date; - (2) Names, titles, and qualifications of personnel making the inspection; - (3) Weather information for the period since the last inspection (or since commencement of construction activity if the first inspection) including a best estimate of the beginning of each storm event, duration of each storm event, approximate amount of rainfall for each storm event (in inches), and whether any discharges occurred; - (4) Weather information and a description of any discharges occurring at the time of the inspection;

+- (5) Location(s) of discharges of sediment or other pollutants from the site; - (6) Location(s) of BMPs that failed to operate as designed or proved inadequate for a particular location; - (7) Location(s) of BMPs that need to be maintained; - (8) Location(s) where additional BMPs are needed that did not exist at the time of inspection; and - (9) Corrective action required including implementation dates.

-The inspection report which includes the information listed in items 1-9 above and all actions taken in accordance with Part IV.D.4.b of the permit shall be made within 7 calendar days and retained as part of the SWPPP for at least three years from the date that the site is finally stabilized.
-Such reports shall identify any incidents of non-compliance.
-Where a report does not identify any incidents of non-compliance, the report shall contain a certification that the site is in compliance with the SWPPP and this permit.
-The report shall be signed in accordance with Part VI.D.10 of this permit.
+The inspection report, which includes all of the actions taken and the information listed in accordance with Part III.D.4.c and d above, shall be made within 7 calendar days and retained as part of the SWPPP for at least three years from the date that the site is finally stabilized.
+Such reports shall identify any incidents of noncompliance.
+Where a report does not identify any incidents of noncompliance it shall contain a certification that the facility is in compliance with the SWPPP and this permit.
+The report shall be signed in accordance with Part V, Section D.10 of this permit.

-5. Non-Storm Water Discharges
+5. Documentation of Allowable Non-storm Water Discharges